dashed-slug/wallets/readme.txt

 == Changelog ==

+= 5.0.18 =
+- Fix: The shortcode `[wallets_depositextra template="static_textonly" symbol="???"]` now displays address extra info correctly if such info is present.
+- Fix: Another issue related to the display of the cold storage screen.

 = 5.0.17 =
 - Fix: Issue while sending emails to names that contain a comma symbol (,) is now fixed.